Statutes of The European Federation of Addiction Societies

 1.Name and Purpose

-1.1 Under the name European Federation of Addiction Societies (hereafter called the “Federation”) there exists an Association of National and European societies involved in addiction prevention, care and research.
+1.1 Under the name European Federation of Addiction Societies (hereafter called the “Federation”) there exists an Association of National and European societies involved in addiction prevention, care, research and policy strategies.

 1.2 The purpose of the Federation is to promote education and the attainment of the highest level of knowledge and understanding in the field of Addiction in all European countries in so far as such activities shall be wholly non-profit and charitable making in nature.
-Addiction disorders comprise all disorders related to the use of psychoactive substances and non-substance-related disorders (such as gambling and gaming).
+Addiction disorders comprise all disorders related to the use of psychoactive substances and non-substance-related disorders (e.g. gambling and gaming).
+EUFAS also aims to foster collaborative initiatives between European countries.

 1.3 To that end but without restricting the foregoing main object of the Federation and in so far as the same shall be wholly charitable, the Federation intends:

-1.6 To supply information to, to operate with and to advise through its committees, any society institution interested in these problems.
+1.3.3 To supply information to, to operate with, and to advise through its committees, any society institution interested in these problems.

 2.Means